Introduction

 Over the past few years, Docker has become a frequently used solution for deploying applications thanks to how it simplifies running and deploying applications in ephemeral containers.
 When using a LEMP application stack, for example, with PHP, Nginx, MySQL and the Laravel framework, Docker can significantly streamline the setup process.

 Docker Compose has further simplified the development process by allowing developers to define their infrastructure, including application services, networks, and volumes, in a single file.
-Docker Compose offers an efficient alternative to running multiple docker container create
+Docker Compose offers an efficient alternative to running multiple docker container create and docker container run commands.

 In this tutorial, you will build a web application using the Laravel